Workers Compensation Benefits Guide: Which States Have the Best Workers Compensation Programs?

 • 7 days – Arizona, Arkansas, Florida, Georgia, Indiana, Kansas, Kentucky, Louisiana, Maine, Michigan, Nebraska, New Jersey, New Mexico, New York, North Carolina, Ohio, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Virginia

-Percentage of Wages Paid in TTD Benefits by State
+Percentage of Wages Paid in Benefits by State

-As we explained in previous articles, doing the math to figure out your workers’ compensation benefit payment can be difficult.
-Payments for Temporary Total Disability (TTD) are most often 66.67% of your pre-tax wages.
+Doing the math to figure out your workers’ compensation benefit payment can be difficult, and the payout will vary depending on the severity of your injury.
+Workers compensation insurance payments for Temporary Total Disability (TTD) are most often 66.67% of your pre-tax wages.

 This guideline does have exceptions, however.
 It all depends on where you live.
 Alaska, Iowa, Maine and Michigan pay 80% of after-tax earnings to TTD-eligible claimants.